 Hugh F. “Trey” Daly III is the Director of the Public Benefits Practice Group.
 Trey came to Legal Aid Chicago in 2017 after 27 years in legal services in Cincinnati, Ohio and most recently as the Ohio State Director for Enroll America, a non-profit seeking to expand participation in the Affordable Care Act.
 In 2009, Trey was named a Community Health Leader by the Robert Wood Johnson Foundation an honor that brought a $125,000 grant to the Legal Aid Society of Greater Cincinnati.
 Trey supervises six Supervisory Attorneys and manages a staff of 42 attorneys and paralegals.
 Trey has represented clients on issues related to benefits such as SNAP, Medicaid and disability benefits from the Social Security Administration and Department of Veterans Affairs in hundreds of administrative hearings, state courts including the Ohio Supreme Court and Federal Courts including the U.S. Court for Veterans Appeals and D.C.
 Circuit Court of Appeals.
 Trey received his undergraduate degree from Xavier University in Cincinnati, Ohio and a law degree from the University of Kentucky College of Law.

 Mischa Fleishman is Director of Foundation and Government Grants in the External Relations department.
 He joined Legal Aid Chicago in 2015 as an AmeriCorps VISTA member serving as the Volunteer Coordinator, where he helped support efforts to develop and maintain pro bono projects and recruit and train volunteers.
 At the end of his VISTA year, Mischa became the Grants Administrator where he researched, developed, and wrote grant applications, and completed grant reports.
-In 2018, Mischa was hired into his current role, where coordinates Legal Aid Chicago’s grants program and he supervises the current Grants and Data Administrator.
+In 2018, Mischa was hired into his current role, where he coordinates Legal Aid Chicago’s grants program, and he supervises the current Grants and Data Administrator.
 Mischa received his undergraduate degree in creative writing from Luther College in 2011.

+Lisa Palumbo has worked at Legal Aid Chicago for over 25 years.
+Lisa previously worked on the U.S./Mexico border representing Central American asylum seekers; the United Nations High Commissioner for Refugees in Hong Kong with Vietnamese asylum seekers; and on the U.S. Naval base in Guantanamo where the U.S. Government detained Haitian and Cuban asylum seekers.
 Lisa is an expert in complex immigration cases, including the immigration consequences of criminal convictions, human trafficking cases, and removal proceedings.
-She has argued cases in the 7th Circuit Court of Appeals, is fluent in Spanish and work-proficient in French.
+She has argued cases in the 7th Circuit Court of Appeals and is fluent in Spanish and work-proficient in French.
 Lisa was the 2010 recipient of the Jerold Solovy Award and has received awards from the Lawyers Trust Fund and the American Immigration Lawyers’ Association.
 Lisa is a graduate of the State University of New York at Buffalo School of Law and received her undergraduate degree from McGill University in Montreal, Canada.

 Steve Phillips is the Director of Information Technology at Legal Aid Chicago, where he manages information systems and technology to support the achievement of the organization’s mission and goals.
 In his role, Steve oversees daily operation and projects related to internal systems, including networks, software applications, and telecommunications; manages network administration and security protocols; and maintains a disaster recovery strategy for all software applications and data.
 Steve brings more than 20 years of IT experience to Legal Aid Chicago.